 2. Combine sour cream, egg yolk and cream.
-Add the cream mixture into potatoes and mash until potatoes are almost smooth.
+Add the butter and cream mixture into potatoes and mash until potatoes are almost smooth.

-3. While potatoes boil, preheat a large skillet over medium high heat.
+3. Preheat a large skillet over medium high heat.
 Add oil to hot pan with ground beef.

-4. Season with salt and pepper.
-Brown and crumble meat for 3 or 4 minutes.
+4. Brown and crumble meat for 3 or 4 minutes.

 7. In a small saucepan over medium heat cook butter and flour together 2 minutes.
-Whisk in broth and Worcestershire sauce.
+Whisk in 1 1/2 cups of broth and Worcestershire sauce.
 Thicken gravy 1 minute.